programming-notes/active-record-intro-code-base-challenge/README.md

 ### Model-view-controller Organization
 This code base is setup for implementing the model-view-controller design pattern.
 The files for each will be located in individual folders under `app/`.
 As we begin working with Active Record, we won't work much with controllers and views, rather we'll focus on working with Active Record models.

 All of the model classes that we write will be located within the `app/models` folder.
 Each class should be defined in its own file.
 As an example, a `Dog` class has been written in the file `app/models/dog.rb`.
-The classes in this folder do not need to be backed by the database—in other words, they don't need to inherit from `ActiveRecord::Base`, but can be normal Ruby classes.
+This folder can contain both our Active Record models (i.e., the classes backed by the database) and also our normal Ruby classes.

 ### Database